Tesla to deliver new Model 3 orders by year end

-Nov 15 (Reuters) - Tesla Inc Chief Executive Elon Musk said on Thursday that Model 3s ordered in the United States by the end of this month will be delivered by Dec.
+(Reuters) - Tesla Inc (TSLA.O) Chief Executive Officer Elon Musk said on Thursday that Model 3s ordered in the United States by the end of this month will be delivered by Dec.
 31, as the electric carmaker tries to take advantage of tax breaks.

 "Tesla just acquired trucking capacity to ensure Model 3 can be delivered in U.S. by Dec 31 if ordered by Nov 30," Musk tweeted here